AdeoyeEmmanuel2020/aws-sentinel-cspm/README.md

 All 25 screenshots below are real AWS Console and CLI outputs from the live deployment.

+## Deployment Screenshots

+All 25 screenshots below are real AWS Console and CLI outputs from the live deployment.

 ### Terminal Evidence (CLI)

 | # | What It Proves | File |